IELTS Academic Reading Sample 151 - Doctoring sales

 Pharmaceuticals is one of the most profitable industries in

 North America.
 But do the drugs industry's sales and

 marketing strategies go too far?

-A A few months ago Kim Schaefer. sales representative of a m8:ior global pharmaceutical company, walked into a medical center in New York to bring information and free samples of her company's latest products.
-That day she was lucky- a doctor WAS available to see her.
-'The last rep offered me a trip to Florida. vVhat do you have?' the physician asked.
+A. A few months ago Kim Schaefer, sales representative of a minor global pharmaceutical company, walked into a medical center in New York to bring information and free samples of her company's latest products.
+That day she was lucky- a doctor was available to see her.
+'The last rep offered me a trip to Florida.
+What do you have?' the physician asked.
 He was only half joking.

-G The bottom line is that pharmaceutical companies as a whole invest more in marketing than they do in research and development.
-And patients are the ones who pay-in the form of sky-rocketing prescription prices-for every pen that's handed out, every free theatre ticket, and every steak diimer eaten.
-In the end the fact remains that pharmaceutical companies have every right to make a profit and will continue to find new ways to increase sales.
+G. The bottom line is that pharmaceutical companies as a whole invest more in marketing than they do in research and development.
+And patients are the ones who pay-in the form of sky-rocketing prescription prices for every pen that's handed out, every free theatre ticket, and every steak dinner eaten.
+In the end, the fact remains that pharmaceutical companies have every right to make a profit and will continue to find new ways to increase sales.
 But as the medical world continues to grapple with what's acceptable and what's not, it is clear that companies must continue to be heavily scrutinized for their sales and marketing strategies.

 In boxes 8-13 on your answer sheet, write

 YES if the statement agrees with the views of the writer